Procurement consultancy in medical technology

 Digital tools provide the necessary transparency in the supply chain and can automate routine activities in procurement.
 Both are important prerequisites for complying with the new Medical Devices Regulation.

-With customised training courses in procurement, we support you in sustainably anchoring the newly acquired knowledge in your company.
+With customised training courses in procurement, we can support you in sustainably anchoring the newly acquired knowledge in your company.

 Medical Devices Regulation: Analysing the portfolio